lampmerchant/tashnotes/macintosh/adb/protocols/macally_joystick.md

 | 1   | Top trigger button   |
 | 0   | Front trigger button |

 ## Talk/Listen 1

 Register 1 indicates and sets the mode for Talk 0.

 At startup/after reset, register 1 reads as `0x55 0x55`, which indicates mouse mode.
 In mouse mode, writing `0x55 0x55` to register 1 changes its contents to `0xAA 0xAA`, which indicates joystick mode.
 In joystick mode, writing `0xAA 0xAA` to register 1 changes its contents back to `0x55 0x55`.

+## Talk/Listen 3

+The JoyStick's address can only be changed with a Listen 3 command where the second byte is 0xFE; it does not change its address in response to Listen 3 commands where the second byte is 0x00.
+Additionally, the host must issue a Talk 3 command before attempting to change the address with a Listen 3 command.